dorothyh-ms/bachelor-year3-platform-backend/README.md

 # Data Schema & Relationships

 Below is the detailed **data schema** and their respective **relationships**.
-Tables: **players, games, matches, countries, locations, and player-game outcomes**
+Tables: **players, games, matches, countries, locations, and player-boardGame outcomes**

 ---